 - first, you must appeal to your donor’s competitive spirit and

 - secondly, you must flatter some of their key qualities as a donor.

 Asking for donations – how you ‘ask’ might bring results

 One word of caution though, these results have been found effective when appealing to women donors (who make up 2/3 of all donors) not men donors.
 But there is some hope and guidance on how to adopt a similar set of key qualities, and thus words, to use when you appeal to male donors.

 Sounds simple but there is some art to the appeal and some research to support the claims.

 It’s seems that our innate competitive spirit spills over into our willingness to donate.
 In a study presented by Amy Sample Ward showcases she found that using direct comparison to another donor’s pledge (in this case via telephone donor calls) resulted in an increased pledge – so how does this go?

 “Thanks for your donation, the women before you pledged $XX for this cause, what would you like to donate”

 She also likens this to our competitive spirit which emerges when we support our friends to achieve a challenging goal – such as walkathons, ice bucket challenges or shaves or any other challenge which involves fund-raising.

-Choosing to flatter
+Choosing to flatter when asking for donations

 It appears that another key to enhancing your donations might be flattering your donors by appealing to the perceived better qualities.
 Some may shy away from a choice of adjectives that are aimed at ‘flattery’ but don’t dismiss it until you see the impact of your choice of words on the donation expectations.